manjunatha-koosalapur/manjunatha-koosalapur/README.md

-### Hi there 👋  Quality is not an act, it is a habit
+### Hi there 👋  Quality is not an act, it is a habit!
 My name is Manjunatha - An expert Test Engineer - Fascinate about Automation Testing 💻

 In love with: